Back to Resources

 Dubai is a car-centric city.
 Public transportation exists (the Metro is excellent along its routes) but the city is spread out and many areas are not walkable.

 If you prefer driving, leasing a car is the most common approach for newcomers.
 A basic sedan (Toyota Corolla or similar) costs AED 1,500 to AED 2,500 per month to lease.
 A mid-range SUV costs AED 3,000 to AED 5,000 per month.
-Add AED 300 to AED 500 per month for fuel and AED 100 to AED 200 per month for Salik (toll) charges.
+Add AED 300 to AED 500 per month for fuel and AED 100 to AED 200 per month for Salik (toll) charges (Source: Salik).

 If you live close to a Metro station and your lifestyle allows it, you can get by without a car.
-The Dubai Metro costs AED 3 to AED 8 per ride, and a monthly Nol card pass costs AED 350 for unlimited travel within certain zones.
+The Dubai Metro costs AED 3 to AED 8 per ride, and a monthly Nol card pass costs AED 350 for unlimited travel within certain zones (Source: RTA).
+The Metro connects key areas like Dubai Marina, JLT, Business Bay, and Downtown, so if your life is centered along that corridor, public transport can genuinely work.

 Most entrepreneurs in Dubai lean toward ride-hailing apps for the first few months, then decide whether to lease a car based on their routine.
 Budget AED 1,500 to AED 2,500 per month for transportation as a starting point.